 Armstrong

-Like Mainstreet Connections, this centre reflects the shift towards greater community inclusion.
+- Independent Generation opened in Armstrong in 2009.
+A few years later, it was moved down the street from the main office.
+Like Mainstreet Connections, this Centre reflects the shift towards greater community inclusion.
 Participants are encouraged to be active outside the Centre and many of the planned activities occur in the wider community.